jamescurran/jamescurran.github.io/_posts/2009-07-28-posts-from-comments-quickdatabind.md

         return myListView;
     }

-Now, this is all well and good.  but why are we limiting ourselves to just ListViews   Many ASP.NET WebControl take a datasource and use that idiom.
+Now, this is all well and good.  but why are we limiting ourselves to just ListViews?
+Many ASP.NET WebControl take a datasource and use that idiom.
 Why not make an generic extension method to handle all of them?

 	public static T QuickDataBind(this T myDataBoundControl, object myDataSource)